OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanets/index.md

 The exoplanet systems are represented by a blue ring centered on each host star.
 The ring is not intended to signify an orbit; the various ring sizes reveal their distance from you.
 The labels list the host star name, and if there is more than one planet, will list the number of planets in parentheses.

 :::{note}
 The blue rings do not signify an orbit, but merely mark the locations of stars with known planets.
-The larger the ring the closer it is to your position.
+The larger the ring, the closer it is to your position.
 :::

 ## Distribution

 Exoplanet systems remain huddled around the Sun for the most part.
 This reflects our observational constraints.
-Exceptions include the conical swath of system in the Kepler mission's footprint, which stretches out into the Galaxy in the direction of the constellation Cygnus.
+Exceptions include the conical swath of systems in the Kepler mission's footprint, which stretches out into the Galaxy in the direction of the constellation Cygnus.
 We also see in the image below the abundance of systems from the K2 mission that appear perpendicular to the Kepler portion.

 :::{figure} exoplanets_milky_way.png